 Avoiding Scams: What to Know About Costa Rica?

-To save money, you should have an idea of the standard taxi rates from your hotel to your destination before getting into a cab.

-Also, make sure the meter is running.
+To save money, you should know the standard taxi rates from your hotel to your destination before getting into a cab.
+In that same vein, make sure the meter is running.

 Some taxi drivers might charge a ridiculously high fare by fooling you that the meter is broken.
 If you find such a taxi, refuse to take it and find another with a running meter.

 Cheap Tour Scam

 The “Cheap Tour Scam” is another common scam in Costa Rica.
 Suppose you’re busy doing fun activities in Costa Rica, and one gentleman, dressed impeccably, comes to you and offers a cheap tour.

 In most cases, this person will tell you how their company is giving this tour for a much lower price than other tour companies.
 They ask tourists for a deposit, and sometimes people happily pay without considering it.

-Once you pay the token amount, they will take your hotel details and tell you that a cab will come the next morning to pick you up for the tour.
+Once you pay the asked amount, they will take your hotel details and tell you that a cab will come the following day to pick you up for the tour.
 However, no one comes the next day, and by noon, you realize you’ve been scammed!

-To prevent this, book tours only from authorized companies.
-You can also ask your hotel’s front desk, and they’ll recommend reliable tours.
+To prevent this, only book tours only from authorized companies.
+You can also ask your hotel’s front desk; they’ll recommend reliable tours.
 If you’re booking online, check the reviews before buying any deal.

-Money scams are on the up and up in Costa Rica.
-Scammers around the streets often give tempting exchange rates for currency.
+Money scams are on the rise in Costa Rica.
+Scammers roaming the streets often give tempting exchange rates for currency.

-How Safe is San Jose, Costa Rica?
+How Safe is San José, Costa Rica?
 What about other cities?